 Example 5: Indian Railways

-Our last example will be a user journey map created by Deepika Sinha from a research case study found on Behance.
+Our next example will be a user journey map created by Deepika Sinha from a research case study found on Behance.
 The study was conducted with a goal of improving the mobile UX of an Indian Railway app.
 You can check out the whole case study here.

 This is a great example of how you can make an informative user journey map while still keeping it clean, visually appealing and not scary to read.
 The map shows the experience of booking tickets through the app, describes the pain points a user goes through and the opportunities for designers to improve the experience.